Elcock-Lab/spotter/README.md

  ***If you don't have GSL on your system but want to run with its RNG:***

 It's definitely worth trying the command above in case there's a rogue version of GSL available on your system.
-If it's clear that GSL isn't unavailable on your system, you can install it.
+If it's clear that GSL isn't available on your system, you can install it.

 You can download GSL following instructions at: